 Austin lives up to its “Keep Austin Weird” moniker at the Cathedral of Junk, a museum of sorts built from all kinds of used objects: toys, signs, toilets, chairs, car parts and bicycles.
 Some describe it as quite a spiritual place to visit in Texas – you might just find it interesting or strange.

 For those who like to stay active, there are acres and acres of parks and bike and hiking trails throughout Austin.
-Go for a jog around Lady Bird Lake which sits right in the heart of Austin city – although be warned, the trail around the lake is 16.3 kilometres long!
+Go for a jog around Lady Bird Lake which sits right in the heart of Austin city – although be warned, the trail around the lake is 10 miles long!
 Alternatively, get on the water for some paddle boarding or kayaking.

 Grab a spot at the Statesman Observation Center next to the Congress Avenue Bridge to watch the famous Austin bat colony leave their nests each night.
 More than 1.5 million bats live under the bridge – the largest urban bat colony in the world – and it’s one of the interesting things to see in Texas.